Nexusnui/Convert-To-LDraw/README.md

 For best compatibility the units of the model should be in millimeters.

 The default colour("16") will be used if the model contains no colour data, otherwise direct colors are used.
-You can check the official LDraw Colour Definition Reference for the available colour codes.
+In the official [LDraw Colour Definition Reference](https://www.ldraw.org/article/547.html) you find all the available colour codes or check out the [SetDB Color Guide](https://www.merlinsbricks.com/colors/).
 They can also be selected through the menu opened with the select button next to colour fields.
 The main_colour("16") is the colour that can be changed by other editors like Bricklink Studio.
 It is advised to use LDraw colours and not direct/html colours unless it is unavailable.